Los Vilos: History

 Los Vilos has existed as a small informal settlement since 1835, when the government realised that a port was needed in that region to expand the reach of commerce in the country.
 On January 3, 1855, it was declared a minor port by then president, Manuel Montt and by his Minister of Finance, José María Berganza, through a supreme decree of the Finance Ministry.

 On April of that same year a permission was granted by the government to start the construction of a dock, warehouses and commerce related buildings.
-On December 1857, it was determined that a town needed to be built so 25 blocks, that used to belong to the Conchali Hacienda, were designed and sold by Hernán Jequier as a public utility.
+In December 1857, it was determined that a town needed to be built so 25 blocks, that used to belong to the Conchali Hacienda, were designed and sold by Hernán Jequier as a public utility.
 The town was located around the small pre-existing settlement.

 The port responded to the need to regulate the commerce in the area, so a customs office, that depended on the Valparaiso custom, was created.
 The economy of Los Vilos initially depended largely on commerce.